LiskHQ/lisk-contracts/README.md

 ## Installation

 In order to build, test and deploy the smart contracts a [Foundry](https://github.com/foundry-rs/foundry) toolchain needs to be installed.
-The easiest way is to use `Foundryup` by below command:
+The easiest way is to use `Foundryup` by the command below:

 ```shell
 curl -L https://foundry.paradigm.xyz | bash